shriyansh2305/devTinder/src/homework.md

 - difference between ~(tilde) and ^(caret)
 - what are dependencies
 - what is the use of "-g" while npm install
-- shall we push package.json and package-lock.json on git or not?
+- shall we push package.json and package-lock.json on git or not? yes

 - initialize git